 Do you regularly eat fermented foods?
 Have you heard that they’re good for you (and your gut!) but wonder where to start?
 Us too!
-We asked nutritionist and personal trainer Dustin Millhollen to shed some insight and answer our questions about how and why to get started with fermented foods.
+Check out some common questions and answers for insight into the world of fermented foods!

 Q: How do probiotics and fermented foods work to create a healthier gut?

 Probiotics and fermented foods introduce beneficial bacteria to our digestive systems that aid in the breakdown of food, synthesis of vitamins and nutrients, and removal of waste products.
 The digestive system is full of bacteria and the objective is to have the proper diversity, quantity, and balance of them so as to provide the most health benefit.
 Probiotic supplements and fermented foods aid in this.

 Fermented foods offer the most diversity.
 A typical probiotic supplement contains between 2 and 14 different types of probiotic bacteria, whereas a naturally fermented food like sauerkraut or kimchi can have hundreds of types of bacteria.

 Q: What are you personal favorite bang-for-the-buck fermented food choices?

 Sauerkraut from Oregon Brineworks, pickles from Moonbrine, kimchi from Choi’s (all 3 local), kombucha from GT’s, and pickle relish from Bubbies.

 Q: If you’re new to fermented foods, what’s the best place to start?

 The most typical fermented food is yogurt.
 Most people have had it and think it’s tasty.
 The bacterial diversity of yogurt is limited because there are generally only 3 to 5 types of bacteria in it.
 If you’re into trying something new, go for sauerkraut.
 It’s a bit tart and delicious on hot dogs.